Joel Qwiberg: Major League Soccer

 On December 1, 2017, the San Jose Earthquakes, of the top-tier American league MLS, announced that they had signed Qwiberg on a free transfer to a multi-year contract.
 According to a quote by general manager Jesse Fioranelli in the club's statement about his signing, Qwiberg had been "pursued by several first-division clubs in Sweden and other parts of Europe".
 His signing came shortly after San Jose hired Swedish coach Mikael Stahre from Allsvenskan club BK Häcken in November 2017.
 He made his MLS debut on 7 April 2018 in a 1-1 draw with the Philadelphia Union, starting the match and playing 58 minutes before substituting out for Shea Salinas.

 Qwiberg parted ways with San Jose on March 2, 2019.

 Reno 1868 FC

 Qwiberg appeared briefly on loan with San Jose's USL affiliate Reno 1868, starting against San Antonio on May 26, 2018.

 Back to Sweden

 On 1 April 2019, Qwiberg returned to Sweden, signing with Örgryte IS on a one-year contract.

 Personal life

 Qwiberg was born in Colombia but adopted by a Swedish family as a baby.
-This background was one of the reasons he elected to move his career to the United States in 2018, so that he could be closer to Colombian culture, learn Spanish alongside his Spanish-speaking teammates at San Jose, and become a part of the city's large Hispanic community.
+This background was one of the reasons he elected to move his career to the United States in 2018, so that he could be closer to Colombian culture, learn Spanish alongside his Spanish-speaking teammates at San Jose Earthquakes, and become a part of the city's large Hispanic community.